NJBLAGA/NathanBlaga_T2A2/README.md

 The Admin system was developed through devise as an extension of the user system.
 Its main function is to provide some form of authority throughout the application.
 Currently a admin can only be created by seeding them in by the ```rails db:seed``` command or if a established admin assigns it through the admin Dashboard.

 The admin dashboard displays to all current users and admins of Workout Jungle.
-It also provides two main functions next to each users name, assign admin and delete user.
+It also provides two main functions next to each username, assign admin and delete user.
 An admin has the power to promote another user(if trusted and reliable) to have the role of admin.
 An admin can also delete any user who breaks the terms and conditions listed on the home page.

 ![Workout Jungle Screenshot](./docs/img/sc_admin.png)